AU-Master-Thesis/magics/README.md

 #### Scenario Loading Issues
 - **Problem**: "simulation with name exists"
 - **Solution**: Use exact scenario name as shown in `--list-scenarios` output in "" fx.
-"Circle Experiment"
+"CircleExperiment"

 #### Performance Issues
 - **Problem**: Slow simulation or rendering